Razyapoo/KGBClusteringDocumentation/clustering.md

 <h3 id="extension-of-the-application">Extension of the Application.vue</h3>

-It is extended with a new feature to query and retrieve layout constraints from the server.
+It is extended with a new feature to query and retrieve layout constraints from the server. *isHierarchyView* and *constraintRulesLoaded* attributes indicate whether constraints are loaded from the server successfully.

 <h3 id="extension-of-the-edge">Extension of the Edge.ts</h3>